isao/bbjshint/README.md

 install
 -------

 Use from BBEdit's Scripts menu by either installing or symlinking `bbjshint` to BBEdit's Scripts folder.
-Usually, this is `~/Library/Application Support/BBEdit/Scripts` or `~/Dropbox/Application Support/BBEdit/Scripts`.
+This is `~/Library/Application Support/BBEdit/Scripts` or perhaps `~/Dropbox/Application Support/BBEdit/Scripts`.
 You can show this folder from BBEdit by going to the scripts menu and choosing "Open Scripts Folder".

-    npm i -g bbjshint
+    npm install --global bbjshint
-    cd path/to/your/Application\ Support/BBEdit/Scripts
+    cd ~/Library/Application\ Support/BBEdit/Scripts
     ln -s `which bbjshint`

 acknowledgements